 About a year ago, an acquaintance of mine became a published author.
 The book was about weight loss (and I am a 5’8” 125 pound semi-weakling).
 But you know what?
 I bought a copy anyway.
 Why?
 Because somebody I know became a published author, and I wanted to buy a copy to support her.
 So I paid (exorbitantly) to order it and have it shipped to Australia.
 Why again, do you ask?
 Because….that’s just what you do….right?

-So in May of 2009 when I became a published author, I figured that friends and family from all over would flock to support me in the same way I had supported this other acquaintance of mine.
+So when I first became a published author, I figured that friends and family from all over would flock to support me in the same way I had supported this other acquaintance of mine.
 Whoops – I guess I was wrong.

-Note: Occasionally, I use this blog as a platform for personal rants.
-Although this post may initially reek of personal rant, you will see that I use my experience to develop a roadmap for how writers who live abroad can get the support they need.
+Note: Although this post may initially seem like a personal rant, you will see that I use my experience to develop a roadmap for how writers who live abroad can get the support they need.
 Please bear with me; the negativity has purpose.

-My Search for Moral Support While Living Abroad
+My Search for Moral Support While Working Abroad

-Not having the support of my friends struck me as odd and hurtful, but I chucked it up to the fact that copies weren’t yet available in Canada, and maybe ordering from Amazon in the States was too overwhelming.
-(The book is now available in Canada, by the way – at select stores and online through Chapters Indigo (no – it’s not an affiliate link!) and a few other vendors).
+Not having the support of my friends struck me as odd and hurtful, but I chucked it up to the fact that copies weren’t yet available in Canada, and maybe ordering from Amazon in the States was too overwhelming or expensive.

 However, my attempts to release certain “friendship responsibilities” (as I see them) from people back home in Canada has meant projecting similar responsibilities onto people physically present in my life abroad – and perhaps unfairly so.

-We have a terrific group of friends from a broad spectrum of backgrounds here in Australia.
-It is partly why staying here for so long has been easy; we’ve not felt so much at home anywhere in the world since leaving Canada.
-We even have a friend whose parents have become such staunch supporters that they’ve appointed themselves as our adoptive-parents-away-from-home.
+I have a terrific group of friends from a broad spectrum of backgrounds here in Australia, where I’ve been for over six months.
+It is partly why staying here for so long has been easy; I’ve not felt so much at home anywhere in the world since leaving Canada.
+I even have a friend whose parents have become such staunch supporters that they’ve appointed themselves as my adoptive-parents-away-from-home.

 Since 10,001 Ways to Live Large on a Small Budget is not yet available in Australia, I painstakingly ordered 20 copies (and paid $150 in shipping costs) to get some for Aussie friends who said they’d love to buy a copy.
 20 was considerably more than the amount of people who said they were in for a copy, but since shipping is exorbitant, I figured it would pay off to order more and lower the cost per book.
 (I figured I could sell 20 copies at cost over the next few months, and the shipping costs balanced out my author’s discount to make it a reasonable price overall).